Skip to content

 Use a separate sensor for each cluster

-There may be instances where you want to automate the naming process for your clusters in Soveren during deployment.
-In this case, you can specify the following in your values.yaml file:
+Sometimes you may want to automate the naming of your clusters in Soveren during deployment.

 digger: